-- (1) The design of local details is to comply with the requirements in this section for the purpose of transferring the pressures on the hatch covers to the hatch coamings and, through them, to the deck structures below. - (2) Hatch coamings and supporting structures are to be adequately stiffened to accommodate the loading from hatch covers, in longitudinal, transverse and vertical directions. - (3) The normal stress σ and the shear stress τ (N/mm2) induced in the underdeck structures by the loads transmitted by stays are to comply with the following formulae:
+- (1) The design of local details is to comply with the requirements in this section for the purpose of transferring the pressures on the hatch covers to the hatch coamings and, through them, to the deck structures below. - (2) Hatch coamings and supporting structures are to be adequately stiffened to accommodate the loading from hatch covers, in longitudinal, transverse and vertical directions. - (3) The normal stress $\sigma$ and the shear stress $\tau$ (N/mm) induced in the underdeck structures by the loads transmitted by stays are to comply with the following formulae :

-$$\sigma \le 0.95\sigma_y$$ $$\tau \le 0.5\sigma_y$$
+$$\sigma \leq 0.95\sigma_y$$

+$$\tau \leq 0.5\sigma_u$$

-- (4) Unless otherwise stated, weld connections and materials are to be dimensioned and selected in accordance with Pt 2 and Pt 3, Ch 1, Sec 4, 5. - (5) Double continuous fillet welding is to be adopted for the connections of stay webs with deck plating and the weld throat thickness is to be not less than $0.44 t_W$, where t_W is the gross thickness of the stay web.
+- (4) Unless otherwise stated, weld connections and materials are to be dimensioned and selected in accordance with Pt 2 and Pt 3, Ch 1, Sec 4, 5. - (5) Double continuous fillet welding is to be adopted for the connections of stay webs with deck plating and the weld throat thickness is to be not less than $0.44\,t_W$ , where $t_W$ is the gross thickness of the stay web.